Kajabi/sage-lib/README.md

 ### `bridge:kajabi-products` :star:

-Creates a local "bridge" between your local Sage packages and the Kajabi Products repo.
-Use this bridge when you want to be able to locally edit changes in Sage and see them live in Kajabi Products.
+This command creates a local "bridge" between your local Sage packages and the Kajabi Products repo.
+Use this bridge when you want to locally edit changes in Sage and see them live in Kajabi Products.

 ### `bridge:kajabi-products:status`